A daily blog of my robotics journey in SF, Summer 2025

 Tomorrow’s focus: more data collection.

-Writing these words just before midnight, I can’t help but smile - each week I spend working on robotics strengthens my conviction that this field will be revolutionary within my lifetime, and is something I want to go all in on in the next few years.
+Writing these words just before midnight, I can’t help but smile—each week I spend working on robotics strengthens my conviction that this field will be revolutionary within my lifetime, and is something I want to go all in on over the next few years.

 Modifying data recording script, collecting 100 episodes, first training run with ACT